What is the Start-up visa?

 Our team of solicitors and barristers are specialist immigration lawyers who act in your best interest.
 We offer a client-tailored approach from the outset.
 From the very first meeting, we will be able to advise you in respect of your prospects of submitting a UK Start-up visa application before your application even reaches the Home Office UK Visa & Immigration department.
-We can assist you with the preparation and submission of a Tier 1 Start-up business endorsement and ensure that you meet all the necessary rules.
+We can assist you with the preparation and submission of a Start-up business endorsement and ensure that you meet all the necessary rules.

 We are based in the legal epicentre of London, just across the road from the Royal Courts of Justice in order to ensure we get the best results for our clients.
 We are minutes away from the Immigration and Asylum Tribunal, the Royal Courts of Justice, and other central London courts.

 Preparation is the key to successful immigration applications.
 Our UK immigration and visa solicitors are here to guide you through the complex immigration rules and requirements.
-If you wish to meet one of our lawyers, please call our Immigration Team so we can assess your case and arrange your legal consultation to discuss a Tier 1 Start-up visa application.
+If you wish to meet one of our lawyers, please call our Immigration Team so we can assess your case and arrange your legal consultation to discuss a Start-up visa application.

 Contact our London immigration solicitors on 02071830570 or complete our contact form.